Justin-Garey/Guides/self_hosting/kavita.md

 - Change the *Filter Name* to *Completed Books*
 - Hit *Save*
 - Under *Customize* in the settings, smart filters can be used
+### Setting up Email

+This assumes you already have [Google SMTP](./google_smtp.md) setup.

+To set up Kavita to use email, first go to settings (click the two gears in the upper right hand corner of the webpage).
+- Under Server on the left menu bar, select Email
+- All of the items will need filled in.
+  - Host Name: The access URL for Kavita (e.g. http://kavita.my-tailnet.com if using Tailscale)
+  - Sender Address: The email address of your Google SMTP account
+  - Display Name: The name of the sender in the email
+  - Host: `smtp.gmail.com`
+  - Port: `465`
+    - Enable Use SSL on Email Server
+  - Username: The email address of your Google SMTP account
+  - Password: App Password generated from your Google SMTP account

+Now you can test the email functionality as well at the top of this settings page with the Test button.
+A toast should pop up saying it was successful.

+### Setting up a Send-to Device

+The best part of Kavita if you have a Kindle is the ability to browse and just send to your Kindle.
+Make sure you've already added your [Google SMTP](./google_smtp.md) email address to your Amazon account as an [approved email](../miscellaneous/kindle_approved_email.md) for Kindle.

+First go to settings by clicking on the two gears in the upper right hand corner of the webpage
+- Select Devices
+- Click on +Add
+- Enter a Name for the device so you can remember which one you are sending to
+- Enter the Email (take special note if it is the [Kindle address](../miscellaneous/kindle_email_address.md))
+- Then select the platform if it is listed (i.e. Kindle, Kobo, PocketBook)

+Now, when you are in the page for a book, clicking the three dots (menu icon) will show a dropdown.
+- Hover over or Click on Send To
+- Select your destination

+A green toast should pop up telling you that it was successful.

 ## Calibre

 Calibre is a great tool for organizing a book collection and editing the metadata of EPUB books.
 Basic use is as follows: